LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 # Upload the custom image

-Instead of pushing the image to Docker Hub (which will be very slow because of the GFW), it is recommended to use the private Harbor registry: `harbor.lins.lab`.
+Instead of pushing the image to Docker Hub, it is recommended to use the private Harbor registry: `harbor.lins.lab`.

 You need to ask the system admin to create your Harbor user account.
 Once you have logged in, you can check out the [public library](https://harbor.lins.lab/harbor/projects/1/repositories):